App versioning

 Managing versions

-We currently support just one type of app version that enables you to make any changes without disrupting user workflows.
-You can create a new version, promote a draft version to live, or delete a draft version in your app's App Versions tab.
+We currently support just one type of app version that enables you to make changes without disrupting user workflows.
+In your app's App Versions tab, you can create a new version, promote a draft version to live, or delete a draft version.
+Note that you must enable Developer Mode to see app versions and add them to your account.

 Create a new version

 You can create a new version when you need to make changes to your app.
-The draft version takes all of the configurations from your app's current live version (e.g., scopes, OAuth, features, app name, etc.), so you must manually update them if you want to make any changes.
+The draft version inherits all configurations from your app's current live version (e.g., scopes, OAuth, features, app name, etc.), so you must manually update them if you want to make any changes.

-The version number follows your app's most recent version (draft or live).
+The version number automatically increments based on your app’s highest version number, whether live or draft.
 If your app's live version is v1, but the highest version in your drafts is v3, the new version number will be v4.

 Promote a draft version to live